Subdomains

 If you are interested in naming smart-contracts specifically, check out the Naming Smart Contracts page.

-In the previous version of the ETHRegistrar you could register subdomains for a name.
+In the previous version of the ETHRegistrar, you could register subdomains for a name.
 These subdomains are always owner-controlled, and can be transferred.
-They are also stored on-chain, but are not in the form of an ERC1155.
+They are also stored on-chain, but are not in the form of a standard NFT.

 You can always opt to write your own resolver in solidity, doing so will give you absolute programmatic control over how resolution for your name and its subnames will behave.
 Requires deploying a smart contract.